dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

     a class that gives easy access to feature data and has methods for feature value lookup and mapping of feature values.
 *connectivity*
-    adjacency information for nodes, by which you can travel via (annotated) edges to neighbouring nodes *xml identifier mapping*
+    adjacency information for nodes, by which you can travel via (annotated) edges to neighbouring nodes;
+    there are also methods to generate sets of end-points when traveling from a nodeset along featured edges until there are no outgoing edges.
+You can also travel in the opposite direction.
+*xml identifier mapping*
     a mapping from orginal xml identifiers to integers.
 *primary data access*